Namesrkewl/Glorify/README.md

 Enter to open or send chat messages
 Buttons 1 through 0 for spells (not networked yet) Once aggro'd, enemies deaggro after 50 meters.

+A presentation with more documentation regarding the development can be found here: https://docs.google.com/presentation/d/1abzzArFt5QpZ9wD0JeRIIE1IY2MtApYWCn9AhY9X7oo/edit?usp=sharing